Esri/i3s-spec/docs/2.0/label.pcsl.md

-# I3S point cloud scene layer: Statistics Label
+# label [point cloud profile]

+Label object for the statistics labels in the point cloud profile.

 ### Related: